townmath/cisp400-reader/docs/_sources/function-overloads/guidelines.rst.txt

       That doesn't make it a C++ program.

-      A dead giveaway it was copied from C:
+      A clue it was copied from C:

       .. code-block:: cpp